-Casablanca, or “Casa” as it is often referred to, is the largest city in Morocco with a population of more than five million people.
+Casablanca, or “Casa” as it is often referred to, is the largest city in Morocco.
+It has a population of more than five million people.
 It is considered to be the economic and business heart of the country.
-While many people visit Casablanca for business purposes or just passing through, this city has a lot more to offer than first meets the eye.
+While many people visit for business or just passing through, Casablanca has a lot more to offer than first meets the eye.

-Preparing for your Trip
+Preparing for your Trip to Casablanca

 Know Before You Go

-- Morocco offers a 3-month tourist visa on arrival for citizens of many countries including the US, Canada, members of the EU, Australia and New Zealand.
+- Morocco offers a 3-month tourist visa on arrival for citizens of many countries, including the US, Canada, members of the EU, Australia, and New Zealand.

 - Learn a few phrases in Arabic to get around!
-“Al Salam Alaikum” (pronouned sall-em wall-a-come) is a nice way to say “hello”.
+“Al Salam Alaikum” (pronounced sall-em wall-a-come) is a nice way to say “hello”.
 “Shukran” (pronounced shoo kran) is “thank you”.
 “Ma’-Elsalama” (pronounced ma sell lem-a) is “goodbye”.
 If you would prefer to speak in French, “Bonjour” is “hello”, “Merci” is “thank you” and “S’il Vous Plaît” is “please”.

 - Some Moroccans prefer not to be photographed due to religious reasons that are referred to as aniconism in Islam.
 Be sure to ask before snapping any photos of Moroccans and don’t be surprised if they say “no”.

-Best Time to Visit
+Best Time to Visit the City of Casablanca

 In general, Morocco is an incredibly safe country and Casablanca is a safe city to visit.
-However pickpocketing and scams can be common in big cities.
+However, pickpocketing and scams can be common in big cities.
 Keep an eye on your wallet and leave additional cash and your passport in your hotel room.

 - Mohammed V International Airport (CMN) is the largest and busiest airport in Morocco and is served by over 30 airlines.
 Royal Air Maroc offers many inexpensive flight options.